The mummified remains of a man missing for seven years have been found adrift at sea off the coast of the Philippines.

 The mummified remains of a man last seen seven years ago have been found drifting aboard his yacht 50 miles off the Philippines coast.

-The mummified remains of Manfred Fritz Bajorat found at sea aboard half-submerged yacht.
+The mummified remains of Manfred Fritz Bajorat found drifting at sea aboard his half-submerged yacht.

-Of all the strange things found on the high seas, this one might be the creepiest…and the saddest.
-Express reported that two fisherman recently discovered a yacht partially submerged off the coast of Barobo in the Philippines.
-When they climbed aboard, they came face to face with the grey, mummified remains of its captain amidst strewn food, photo albums and clothes.
+Express reports that two fisherman recently discovered a yacht partially submerged off the coast of Barobo in the Philippines.
+When they climbed aboard, they found the grey, mummified remains of the boat’s captain.

 He was still sitting at his desk, where he had possibly been using the radio equipment to make a distress call before he died.

-Paperwork on board identified the man as Manfred Fritz Bajorat, a German explorer last seen in Mallorca, Spain by a fellow sailor in 2009.
+Paperwork on board identified the man as Manfred Fritz Bajorat, a German explorer who was last seen in Mallorca, Spain by a fellow sailor in 2009 and last heard from a year prior to this discovery.
 Authorities speculate the cause of death may have been a heart attack.
 A broken mast suggests the yacht may have encountered bad weather.

-High temperatures, dry ocean winds, and salty air preserved the corpse as the boat drifted around the globe.
+High temperatures, dry ocean winds, and salty air preserved the corpse as the boat drifted around the globe for years.

 On the condition of the remains, Jeremy Laurance writes for The Independent: